parshinsh/parshinsh.github.io/index.md

 ## About Me

 I’m a third-year CS PhD student at Virginia Tech, advised by Prof. [Chandan Reddy](https://people.cs.vt.edu/reddy/).
 I am also currently a research intern at [Apple](https://machinelearning.apple.com/).
 My primary research topic is AI for symbolic generation (code, math, reasoning) and its potential for scientific discovery.
 I mostly focus on developing better algorithms for language models to handle symbolic reasoning and scientific discovery tasks, while studying their current limitations.
-During the course of my PhD, I have also pursued summer AI/ML research internships at [Adobe](https://www.adobe.com/home) (2024) and [Gilead Sciences](https://www.gilead.com/) (2022).
+During the course of my PhD, I have also pursued summer AI/ML research internships at [Adobe](https://www.adobe.com/home) (2024).
-Prior to starting my PhD, I completed my MS in Operations Research at Virginia Tech, and obtained my BS from [Sharif University of Technology](https://en.sharif.edu/).
+Prior to starting my PhD, I was a summer ML intern at [Gilead Sciences](https://www.gilead.com/) (2022), completed my MS in Operations Research at Virginia Tech, and obtained my BS from [Sharif University of Technology](https://en.sharif.edu/).

 If you're interested in my research, would like to discuss relevant topics, or explore potential collaborations, please feel free to get in touch :) - I am best reached by email at [parshinshojaee@vt.edu](mailto:parshinshojaee@vt.edu)